 In keeping with this paradigm, the M-HDML initiative first focused on developing a generic representation scheme that will encapsulate the various types of clinical data.
 As might be expected, existing clinical data and databases are not based upon well-thought out representations for signs, symptoms, treatments, tests, etc. and little work had been done in terms of developing a general language or structure for representing clinical data that is conducive to quick analysis.
 The choice of a particular data mining algorithm depends largely on the nature of the data (how data concerning, for example, a condition’s severity or frequency is encoded) and the type of paradigm in which the algorithm must function.
 M-HDML’s standardized representation framework allows multiple data analysis paradigms to work in tandem, exchanging information across paradigms and allowing them to complement each other.
 For M-HDML, KBSI based these representations on the notion of ontologies: structured languages for representing knowledge.

-A related M-HDML task was to develop a catalogue of the vast array of data mining algorithms that could be used and map these algorithms, according to their success, to the knowledge requirements of the military health system.
+A related M-HDML task was to develop a catalog of the vast array of data mining algorithms that could be used and map these algorithms, according to their success, to the knowledge requirements of the military health system.
 These algorithm maps serve as templates for common knowledge discovery tasks.
 And the templates, by codifying common techniques, also lend themselves to user adaptation or customization for related data inquiries.

 The algorithm maps gave the M-HDML team a clear understanding of the nature of these algorithms and a better sense of the shape of the data representation structure.
 KBSI created similar libraries of data mining algorithms through earlier funded initiatives from the DoD and NASA and also created and validated such a library for a host of applications in DoD logistics.
 The M-HDML library of algorithms and established framework allowed the M-HDML team to begin detailing typical data-mining development processes: rules for using domain knowledge structures.